Orange Shirt Society founder hopeful for future of Indigenous families – Caledonia Courier

 She is hoping this will happen every year as it was something she thought about a few years ago but had not done anything about it yet.

-If people have to stand on a balcony because that’s their only choice, then that’s OK too, but her preference is to have people standing on the ground.
+If people have to stand on a balcony because that’s there only choice, then that’s OK too, but her preference is to have people standing on the ground.

 “It’s a way to honour all survivors.”

 Webstad said Sept.
-30 in Niagra will begin with a sunrise ceremony at 7:13 a.m. followed by another ceremony from 10 a.m. to noon.
+30 in Niagara Falls will begin with a sunrise ceremony at 7:13 a.m. followed by another ceremony from 10 a.m. to noon.

 While in Ontario Webstad will be speaking at Niagara College, Brock University, Rotary, and at a matinee and evening event with the local Catholic District School Board.